kanishkgupta19/student_leaderboard/README.md

 ->Setup Backend
 	 1. Add MySQL database credentials to backend(django) application in settings.py
 	 2. Install all the python packages from requirements.txt
-	 3. Run "python manage.py runserver" to start the server
+	 3. Run `python manage.py runserver` to start the server
 	 4. It will run on your localhost:8000
 -> Setup Frontend
 	1. run "npm start" in the frontend repository